-- 307 (b) evaluate whether the authority is achieving the objectives outlined in Section 11-58-203; - 309 (c) determine whether changes to board rules, policies, or guidelines are advisable and, if so, modify the rule, policy, or guideline; and - 311 (d) determine whether to recommend statutory changes to Chapter 58, Utah Inland Port Authority Act, to the Legislature. - 314 Section 5.
-Section 11-58-302 is amended to read: - 315 11-58-302.
-Number of board members -- Appointment -- Vacancies. - 315 (1) The authority's board shall consist of five voting members, as provided in Subsection (2). - 316 (2)

-- (a) The governor shall appoint as board members [two] three individuals who are not elected government officials: - (i) one of whom shall be an individual engaged in statewide economic development or corporate recruitment and retention;[-and] - (ii) one of whom shall be an individual engaged in statewide trade, import and export activities, foreign direct investment, or public-private partnerships[-] ; and - 322 (iii) one of whom shall be an individual with relevant business expertise. - 323 (b) The president of the Senate shall appoint as a board member one individual with relevant business expertise. - 325 (c) The speaker of the House of Representatives shall appoint as a board member one individual with relevant business expertise. - 327 [(d) The president of the Senate and speaker of the House of Representatives shall jointly appoint as a board member one individual with relevant business expertise.] - 329 (3) - (a) The board shall include three nonvoting board members. - (b) The board shall appoint as nonvoting board members two individuals with expertise in transportation and logistics. - 332 (c) One of the nonvoting board members shall be a member of the Salt Lake City Council, designated by the Salt Lake City Council, who represents a council district whose boundary includes authority jurisdictional land. - (d) The board may set the term of office for nonvoting board members appointed under Subsection (3)(b).
+303 11-58-305, the executive director.
+304 (3) The board may by resolution delegate powers to authority staff.
+305 (4) The board shall, at least annually: 306 (a) review the statutory authority of the authority, the board, and the executive director; 307 (b) evaluate whether the authority is achieving the objectives outlined in Section 308 11-58-203; 309 (c) determine whether changes to board rules, policies, or guidelines are advisable and, 310 if so, modify the rule, policy, or guideline; and 311 (d) determine whether to recommend statutory changes to Chapter 58, Utah Inland Port 312 Authority Act, to the Legislature.
+313 Section 5.
+Section 11-58-302 is amended to read: 314 11-58-302 .
+Number of board members Appointment Vacancies.
+315 (1) The authority's board shall consist of five voting members, as provided in Subsection (2).
+316 (2)(a) The governor shall appoint as board members [two] three individuals who are not 317 elected government officials: 318 (i) one of whom shall be an individual engaged in statewide economic development 319 or corporate recruitment and retention;[-and] 320 (ii) one of whom shall be an individual engaged in statewide trade, import and export 321 activities, foreign direct investment, or public-private partnerships[-] ; and 322 (iii) one of whom shall be an individual with relevant business expertise.
+323 (b) The president of the Senate shall appoint as a board member one individual with 324 relevant business expertise.
+325 (c) The speaker of the House of Representatives shall appoint as a board member one 326 individual with relevant business expertise.
+327 [(d) The president of the Senate and speaker of the House of Representatives shall 328 jointly appoint as a board member one individual with relevant business expertise.]
+329 (3)(a) The board shall include three nonvoting board members.
+330 (b) The board shall appoint as nonvoting board members two individuals with expertise 331 in transportation and logistics.
+332 (c) One of the nonvoting board members shall be a member of the Salt Lake City 333 Council, designated by the Salt Lake City Council, who represents a council district 334 whose boundary includes authority jurisdictional land.
+335 (d) The board may set the term of office for nonvoting board members appointed under 336 Subsection (3)(b).

-- (4) An individual required under Subsection (2) to appoint a board member shall appoint each initial board member the individual is required to appoint no later than [June 1, 2022] July 1, 2025. - 340 (5) - (a) A vacancy in the board shall be filled in the same manner under this section as the appointment of the member whose vacancy is being filled. - 342 (b) A person appointed to fill a vacancy shall serve the remaining unexpired term of the member whose vacancy the person is filling. - (6) A member of the board appointed under Subsection (2) serves at the pleasure of and may be removed and replaced at any time, with or without cause, by the individual or individuals who appointed the member. - (7) Upon a vote of a majority of all voting members, the board may appoint a board chair and any other officer of the board. - 349 (8) The board may appoint one or more advisory committees that may include individuals from impacted public entities, community organizations, environmental organizations, business organizations, or other organizations or associations. - 353 Section 6.
+- (4) An individual required under Subsection (2) to appoint a board member shall appoint each initial board member the individual is required to appoint no later than [June 1, 2022] July 1, 2025. - 340 (5)(a) A vacancy in the board shall be filled in the same manner under this section as the341 appointment of the member whose vacancy is being filled. - 342 (b) A person appointed to fill a vacancy shall serve the remaining unexpired term of the343 member whose vacancy the person is filling. - 344 (6) A member of the board appointed under Subsection (2) serves at the pleasure of and - may be removed and replaced at any time, with or without cause, by the individual orindividuals who appointed the member. - 347 (7) Upon a vote of a majority of all voting members, the board may appoint a board chair348 and any other officer of the board. - (8) The board may appoint one or more advisory committees that may include individuals - from impacted public entities, community organizations, environmental organizations, business organizations, or other organizations or associations. - 352 Section 6.
 Section 11-58-303 is amended to read:

-354 11-58-303.
+353 11-58-303.
 Term of board members -- Quorum -- Compensation.